-S6M-00522: Mercedes Villalba: The Need for an Offshore Training Passport -That the Parliament recognises the publication of a survey of offshore oil and gas workers regarding training requirements to work in the energy sector, which was carried out by Friends of the Earth Scotland, Platform and Greenpeace; notes that 97% of the workers surveyed described themselves as concerned about the costs of training; understands that many are currently expected to duplicate their training to work in different areas of the energy sector, including oil and offshore wind; believes that the cost and duplication of training is a major barrier to a just energy transition that retains the skills and experiences of offshore workers; considers that their skills and experiences are essential to deliver the equitable and rapid transition to renewable energy in the north east and across the country, which it believes is itself essential to tackling the climate emergency; notes calls on the Scottish Government to commit to supporting the creation of an offshore training passport, align training standards across the energy sector and explore whether the National Transition Training Fund or Green Jobs Workforce Academy can rectify training barriers, and further notes the calls on the Scottish Government to work with the UK Government to ensure the establishment of the offshore training passport.
+S6M-00522: Mercedes Villalba: The Need for an Offshore Training Passport - That the Parliament recognises the publication of a survey of offshore oil and gas workers regarding training requirements to work in the energy sector, which was carried out by Friends of the Earth Scotland, Platform and Greenpeace; notes that

+97% of the workers surveyed described themselves as concerned about the costs of training; understands that many are currently expected to duplicate their training to work in different areas of the energy sector, including oil and offshore wind; believes that the cost and duplication of training is a major barrier to a just energy transition that retains the skills and experiences of offshore workers; considers that their skills and experiences are essential to deliver the equitable and rapid transition to renewable energy in the north east and across the country, which it believes is itself essential to tackling the climate emergency; notes calls on the Scottish Government to commit to supporting the creation of an offshore training passport, align training standards across the energy sector and explore whether the National Transition Training Fund or Green Jobs Workforce Academy can rectify training barriers, and further notes the calls on the Scottish Government to work with the UK Government to ensure the establishment of the offshore training passport.

-S6M-00488: Katy Clark: Drill Ships at Hunterston and Public Ownership of Ports with their generators operating 24 hours per day; further understands that trade unions are concerned over seafarer employment standards and safety, and that the jetty is also adjacent to a Site of Special Scientific Interest; believes that the Maritime and Coastguard Agency was required to respond when one of the Marshall Islands-flagged vessels broke free from its moorings; notes that Hunterston PARC is owned by Peel Ports, which reportedly owns substantial strategic assets in Scotland and the rest of the UK, made significant profits and paid out dividends prior to the COVID-19 pandemic; considers that, as a port authority at many sites, Peel has significant maritime and port safety responsibilities, and notes the view that port authorities should be under public ownership and control and that there should be strategic public ownership and control of the commercial ports network so that decisions to develop the economy, including the delivery of a just transition to a net zero carbon economy, are made transparently and in the public interest.
+S6M-00488: Katy Clark: Drill Ships at Hunterston and Public Ownership of Ports

+- That the Parliament notes the ongoing concerns that it understands are being raised by the local community over two drill ships berthed at Hunterston Jetty, near Fairlie, with their generators operating 24 hours per day; further understands that trade unions are concerned over seafarer employment standards and safety, and that the jetty is also adjacent to a Site of Special Scientific Interest; believes that the Maritime and Coastguard Agency was required to respond when one of the Marshall Islands-flagged vessels broke free from its moorings; notes that Hunterston PARC is owned by Peel Ports, which reportedly owns substantial strategic assets in Scotland and the rest of the UK, made significant profits and paid out dividends prior to the COVID-19 pandemic; considers that, as a port authority at many sites, Peel has significant maritime and port safety responsibilities, and notes the view that port authorities should be under public ownership and control and that there should be strategic public ownership and control of the commercial ports network so that decisions to develop the economy, including the delivery of a just transition to a net zero carbon economy, are made transparently and in the public interest.